Selfie (TV series): International recognition

+An Internet meme was also created for the series. 山猪吃不了细糠 (A wild boar can’t eat fine bran).
+Someone who is rough or unrefined (like a wild boar) can’t handle something refined or high quality (fine bran).
+A similar English phrase would be "Don't cast your pearls before swine."
+It implies that valuable things should not be wasted on people who will not appreciate them.
+Chinese fans used the phrase jokingly to suggest that American viewers failed to appreciate a good show.

+Many Chinese fans were sad and disappointed that Selfie did not continue with a second season and that the main characters did not end up together.

 Revival

 Selfie, better known as 再造淑女 in Chinese, gained popularity in China through social media in 2021.
 Many fans had a strong demand for a second season since there was no closure to the story.
-Chinese actress and U.S. producer from Stars Collective Films Entertainment Group, Liu Yuxin posted an image of the main actors, Karen Gillan and John Cho on March 17, 2023.
-Stars Collective was founded by CEO Peter Luo of Starlight Media who financed films such as Crazy Rich Asians and Marshall.
+Chinese actress and U.S. producer from Stars Collective Films Entertainment Group, Liu Yuxin (English name: Yoyo Liu) posted an image of the main actors, Karen Gillan and John Cho on March 17, 2023.
+Stars Collective was founded by CEO Peter Luo of Starlight Media, a Beverly Hills financing and production company and also a subsidiary of Starlight Culture Entertainment.
+Luo financed films such as Crazy Rich Asians, Marshall and The Garfield Movie.
 Liu later mentioned she was in talks of a Selfie movie sequel.
 In January 2024, Liu was asked in the comments on a Weibo post if there's a chance for Selfie to return, she replied that Warner Brothers will not release the copyright, but she will try her best to communicate with the original cast and crew to create another story.
-Warner Brothers, presently led by CEO David Zaslav, retains control of the rights.
+Warner Brothers, under the leadership of CEO David Zaslav at the time, retained control of the rights.
 Currently, a revival project has not been approved.